GoHypernet/hypernet-protocol/README.md

 **Important Note**: The difference between ForceMove and ForceMoveApp is critical!
 ForceMove is the protocol; ForceMoveApp is an inheritable contract that apps can use to implement their specific state machine.
 ForceMove and implementations of ForceMoveApp are **not** linked to each other!
 For our case, we'll do the following:

-**NitroAdjuticator** is **ForceMove** <-- NitroAdjudicator is the actual deployed impelmentation of ForceMove that contains the rules and functions governing the channel
+**NitroAdjuticator** is **ForceMove** <-- NitroAdjudicator is the actual deployed implementation of ForceMove that contains the rules and functions governing the channel

-**GalileoApp** is **ForceMoveApp** <-- GalileoApp is an implementatio of ForceMoveApp that defines what a valid transition of the state machine should be
+**GalileoApp** is **ForceMoveApp** <-- GalileoApp is an implementation of ForceMoveApp that defines what a valid transition of the state machine should be

 ## Embark Framework Details